 chopped coriander leaves 3 cups packed or as much the mixture can accommodate

-first of all pulse the red chillies, garlic n ginger in your grinder so that they are coarsely ground.......green chillies can be used but i like the color of the red chillies sprinkled into the wadis.....choice is your's......after this put in the soaked dal, salt-pepper n turmeric powder into the grinder n give it another pulse to make a coarse paste...........take out in a mixing bowl and throw in the chopped coriander leaves , mix well .....shape into small rounds or oblong cutlet shapes, arrange in a microwave safe bowl with lid and microwave for 3 minutes for 3 -4 wadis......see the pic.....
+First of all pulse the red chillies, garlic and ginger in your grinder so that they are coarsely ground.
+Green chillies can be used but I like the color of the red chillies sprinkled into the wadis, choice is your's.
+After this put in the soaked dal, salt-pepper n turmeric powder into the grinder and give it another pulse to make a coarse paste.

-sometimes i do a cheats job with this.....when there are some unexpected guests visiting...as is so common in our country........i cut it in cubes or thick slices.....deep fry and dip in a masala gravy..........ha ha.....goes well with rice and a dry side dish and the usual accompaniments....
+Sometimes I do a cheats job with the kothimbir wadis, when there are some unexpected guests visiting as is so common in our country, I just cut it in cubes or thick slices and deep fry and dip in a masala gravy.
+This curry made with kothimbir wadi goes well with rice and a dry side dish and the usual accompaniments....